 A Message from the President

-The Israeli engineer is the true force behind the success of Israel’s high-tech industry.
+In a world marked by accelerated technological progress influencing all aspects of our lives – the engineer is the true force behind the success of Israel’s high-tech industry.
 In order for the country to maintain its international status, grow its economy and increase exports, we need excellent engineers that will continue to develop life-changing and life-saving technologies.
-In addition to extensive professional knowledge and engineering skills, new graduates integrating into the workforce are required to demonstrate a variety of personal skills — such as effective communication, critical thinking, creativity and the ability to work in multidisciplinary teams.
+In addition to extensive professional knowledge and engineering skills, new graduates integrating into the workforce are required to demonstrate a variety of personal skills — such as effective communication, critical thinking, creativity and multidisciplinary teamwork.

-During this academic year we will continue to work at preserving the unique Afeka experience – by creating a new type of campus life, modified to the restrictions that have permeated our lives.
-To do this, we need to take full advantage of the disruptive change the coronavirus crisis brought upon us – learn from the experience we gained and reformulate pedagogical methods in ways that incorporate effective, motivating and inspiring teaching – whether on campus, on-line or a hybrid of the two – so that our students are able to interact, participate, learn and most importantly, become the kind of engineers that desire to change the world.
+During this academic year we will continue to work at preserving these qualities and creating a new campus experience adapted to spirit of the times; we will make the most of the disruptive change the coronavirus crisis brought upon us and leverage the experience we gained in remote teaching and learning in order to create new and relevant pedagogical methods combining, frontal and digital instruction; and incorporate effective teaching that inspires curiosity and motivates our students to become the kind of engineers that desire to change the world.